dnt0n/tp/docs/DeveloperGuide.md

 </box>

-How the `add` command works:
+How the `AddMember` command works:
 1. When the user enters an `add` command, `LogicManager` passes it to `AddressBookParser`.
 2. `AddressBookParser` creates an `AddMemberCommandParser` to parse the command arguments.
 3. `AddMemberCommandParser` validates and parses arguments.
-4. An `add` object is created and executed.
+4. An `AddMember` object is created and executed.
 5. Before execution, the current state is committed for undo/redo functionality.
-6. `add` checks if the current MATRICNUM already exists for the specified student(s).
+6. `AddMember` checks if the current matric number already exists for the specified student(s).
 7. If no duplicates are found, the member is added to the system.
 8. The updated Treasura is saved to storage.

 ### Archive feature

-The archive feature allows Treasura users to **soft-delete (archive)** a member in the system so they no longer appear in the active list while preserving their data.
+The archive feature allows Treasura users to **soft-delete (archive) a member**.
+Internally, this works by updating the `Person` object’s `archived` flag to `true`.

 The sequence diagram below illustrates the interactions within the `Logic` component for archiving members.